mashpie/i18n-node/README.md

     // control mode on directory creation - defaults to NULL which defaults to umask of process user.
 Setting has no effect on win.
     directoryPermissions: '755',

-    // watch for changes in json files to reload locale on updates - defaults to false
+    // watch for changes in JSON files to reload locale on updates - defaults to false
     autoReload: true,

     // whether to write new locale information to disk - defaults to true